open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Hockey net across ice/hocket_net_across_ice.md

   params:
     vars:
       title: Hockey net across ice
-    v: 3
+    v: 20
-    f: 3.438030262056074
+    f: 4.326905598966831
     part1:
       ans1:
-        value: at a steadily increasing speed.
+        value: At a steadily increasing speed.
       ans2:
-        value: at 10.0 $\mathrm{m/s}$.
+        value: At 87.0 $\mathrm{m/s}$.
       ans3:
-        value: at an increasing speed until it reaches 10.0 $\mathrm{m/s}$ then at a constant speed.
+        value: At an increasing speed until it reaches 87.0 $\mathrm{m/s}$ then at a constant speed.
       ans4:
-        value: at a steadily decreasing speed.
+        value: At a steadily decreasing speed.
       ans5:
-        value: at 3 $\mathrm{m/s}$.
+        value: At 20 $\mathrm{m/s}$.
 ---
 # {{ params.vars.title }}

 ## Part 1

-A ringette player pushes a hockey net at 2 $\mathrm{m/s}$ across rough ice with a force of magnitude $F$.
-If she pushes the same net across the same ice starting from 2 $\mathrm{m/s}$ with a constant force of magnitude 1.5 $F$, the net will move:
+A ringette player pushes a hockey net with a constant force of magnitude $F$ across rough ice at a constant velocity of 2 $\rm{m/s}$.
+If she pushes the same net with a constant force of magnitude 1.5 $F$ in the same direction across the same ice starting from a velocity of 2 $\rm{m/s}$, the net will move:

 ### Answer Section